This award is generously supported by the family, friends, and colleagues of John Palmer.

 Questions?
 Contact Mindy Doherty Griffiths, Public Relations Manager for Playwrights Guild of Canada at 416-703-0201, or email firstname.lastname@example.org

 DEADLINE: Completed application forms must be submitted by April 3rd, 2023 before 11:59pm Pacific Time.

-The entry fee is $21.50 per title entered.
+The entry fee is $21.50 per nomination entered.
 No refunds for incorrect submissions.